top of page

 That is our Apophenia.
 Experience for yourself and see what kind of meaning you generate out of the randomness we provide.

-(here are some excerpts from the premiere, not the complete performance)
+(here are some excerpts from the premiere)

 bottom of page